thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-enable-remote-configuration.md

 The page consists of two main sections:
 - Connectors list - basic information and control elements of all created connectors are displayed here:
-   - Enabled - enable or disable the connector;
+   - Enabled - enable or disable the connector.
-   - Name of connector;
+   - Name of connector.
-   - Type of connector;
+   - Type of connector.
-   - Configuration status - displays whether the remote configuration is synchronized with the local configuration;
+   - Configuration status - displays whether the remote configuration is synchronized with the local configuration.
    - Status of the connector - if it is "green" - there are no errors, and the connector is working correctly.
-If it is "red" - the connector is not working correctly;
+If it is "red" - the connector is not working correctly.
    - Actions:
-     - RPC - dashboard for sending [RPC through gateway to connector](/docs/iot-gateway/guides/how-to-use-get-set-rpc-methods/);
+     - RPC - dashboard for sending RPC through gateway to connector.
-     - Logs - dashboard with connector logs;
+     - Logs - dashboard with connector logs.
-     - Delete connectors.
+     - Delete connector.
 - Connector configuration - fields for configuring the connector.

+Also, you can create a new connector by clicking on the **+** button in the top right corner of the page.

 ### Logs